 Sources: ONS 13/8/14 BDA (10% of adults are dyslexic)

-Jan Halfpenny writes, trains and speaks on dyslexia and neuro-diversity in the workforce.
-She provides in person and on line training, specialising in the types of difficulty that arise when creating reasonable adjustments in the workplace.
+Jan Halfpenny writes, trains and speaks on neurodiversity in the workforce.
+She provides in person and online training, specialising in the types of difficulty that arise when creating reasonable adjustments in the workplace.